alejandro-du/vaadin-microservices-demo/README.md

 java -Dspring.profiles.active=development -jar target/biz-application-0.0.1-SNAPSHOT.jar
 ```

-The `admin-application` needs a the REST web-service provided by the `biz-application`.
+To developt the `admin-application` you need the REST web-service provided by the `biz-application`.
 You can either, run the `biz-application` in `development` mode or create a _mock_ REST web service.
 You can configure the end point with the `biz-application.url` property in the `application-development.properties` file of the `admin-application` microservice.